-At Ivy Palmer, we want to ensure that both your carers and those they care for remain as safe as possible during the Coronavirus pandemic.
+At IP Live in Care, we want to ensure that both your carers and those they care for remain as safe as possible during the Coronavirus pandemic.
 As such, it’s important that you still follow NHS guidelines in order to help prevent the spread of the virus.
 If we all observe these guidelines, we have the best chance of not infecting ourselves, each other, and those we care for.

 Although it is possible for people of all ages to catch the virus, there are certain groups who are classified as being at a higher risk.
 Individuals who may become seriously ill include those who: